beejjorgensen/bgnet0/src/bgnet0_part_2400_nethw.md

 # Network Hardware

-In this exploration we'll take a look at a number of hardware networking components.
+In this chapter we'll take a look at a number of hardware networking components.

 Some of these you have at home or on your computer already.